-You don’t need a residence card to live in the UK, but it can:
+You do not need to apply for a residence card to prove you can live in the UK unless you’re both:

 - help you re-enter the country more quickly and easily if you travel abroad